Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Related Work

 The demand for flexible and responsive access control mechanisms has inspired several studies proposing enhancements to conventional models.
 Abusini~\cite{abusini_enhancing_2024} presents a RiskBAC model tailored for smart home security, emphasizing the need for dynamic permission adjustments based on real-time evaluation of potential threats.
 This work highlights the inadequacy of static access models in managing the fluid security requirements of IoT-based environments.
 Aliyu et al.~\cite{aliyu_need_2024} similarly advocate for adaptive access control systems in edge computing environments, where access decisions are dynamically modulated by contextual cues such as network activity and user behavior.
 Their framework enables flexible policy enforcement in edge scenarios, enhancing the protection of devices exposed to unpredictable and decentralized threats.

 Building on these foundations, Almohammad and Alsaleh~\cite{almohammad_alsaleh_permission-based_2024} propose a permission-based dynamic access control system that incorporates contextual elements—such as user location, device type, and activity history—into the decision-making process.
 Their model underscores the limitations of static policies in responding to evolving risk landscapes and supports RiskBAC as a bridge to real-time policy adaptation.
 Complementing these application-specific approaches, Hlushchenko and Dudykevych~\cite{hlushchenko_exploratory_2024} provide a comparative survey of access control models, concluding that risk-adaptive mechanisms offer superior flexibility and threat mitigation capabilities in complex, high-risk environments.
+The transition toward continuous, real-time evaluation is further supported by Cheimonidis and Rantos~\cite{cheimonidis_dynamic_2023}, who conducted a comprehensive systematic review of Dynamic Risk Assessment (DRA) models in cybersecurity.
+Their analysis reveals a strong trend toward Artificial Intelligence and Machine Learning (AI/ML) as the primary engines for DRA, allowing systems to continuously calculate risk based on real-time environmental data rather than periodic, static audits.
+Their findings reinforce the architectural premise of our RiskBAC framework: modern, complex threat landscapes require access control models that dynamically ingest OS-level telemetry to adapt security postures and permissions on the fly.

 From a technical implementation perspective, Srivastava and Shekokar~\cite{srivastava2020machine} demonstrate the effectiveness of integrating machine learning into RiskBAC systems.
 Their model assesses the authenticity of access requests using behavior-based threat prediction, showcasing the potential of AI to augment access control decision-making with predictive accuracy.